fsaravia/monkey-mailer/README.md

 ======

 ## Description
-Monkey Mailer is a gem that allows handling a mailing queue, it supports email priority (urgent, normal and low priorities) and is higly customizable.
+Monkey Mailer is a gem that allows building a service for handling an email queue, it supports priority (urgent, normal and low priorities) and is higly customizable.
-Emails can be loaded from different data sources using Loader gems (See below), feel free to contribute a loader with your preferred datastore!
+Emails can be loaded from different data sources using `loader` plugins (See below), it uses priority to determine which mails will be sent as soon as they are queued and which mails can wait
-Once loaded, emails can be sent using either SMTP or [Mailchimp's Mandril API](http://mandrill.com/)
+Once loaded, emails can be sent using either SMTP or [Mailchimp's Mandril API](http://mandrill.com/), they are `adapters` and, as with `loaders`, MonkeyMailer can be easily extended to work with the email provider of your choice
 After setup, Monkey Mailer can be configured to run and process your emails in a infinite loop until you stop it, it uses the [fallen](https://github.com/inkel/fallen/) gem, to run as a daemon in your server
+The principle behind MonkeyMailer's functionality is simple, it runs an infinite loop, within that loop it asks the `adapter` for emails to send.
+And this is where priority becomes important:
+* `Urgent` mails are loaded and sent on every iteration
+* `Normal` and `Low` priority emails are loaded and sent after a certain number of iterations have passed
+Also, in order to avoid problems with your email provider, all priorities have a quota, so if there are many urgent emails to send, MonkeyMailer will onli load and send a certain number on each iteration

 ## Instalation
     gem install monkey-mailer